arvpUofA/video_labeler/README.md

 `python checkLabels {image_directory}`

 Choose option 0 to check labels, and remove any wrongly labeled files.
-Warning this will completely remove the image and it's associated labels but will not break the combineLabels script.
+Warning this will completely remove the image and it's associated labels.

 ## Generating train.txt file